 Wonder what to do with your old photos and documents?
 Make space in your home and preserve your mementos with our step-by-step guide.

-To digitize your life, you have the choice: get your most important documents and photos scanned by a professional company or do the scanning yourself.
+To digitise your life, you have the choice: get your most important documents and photos scanned by a professional company or do the scanning yourself.

 Portable Document Scanning

-To remain paperless after having digitized your most important photos and documents, we use and recommend the Office Lens smartphone app and its in-built scanning feature.
-You can scan any receipt, invoice and other physical documents you may have and automatically store it as a PDF file.
+To remain paperless after having digitised our most important photos and documents, we use and recommend the Genius Scan+ app and its in-built scanning feature.
+You can scan any receipt, invoice and other physical documents you may have and automatically store them as a PDF file.